zachallaun/ex_janus/README.md

 Auth/permissions checks are done with `Janus.authorize/4`.
 Data loading is done with `Janus.authorized/4`, which returns an `Ecto.Query`.
-(Note that `use Janus` defined these functions on our policy module as well.)
+(Note that `use Janus.Policy` defined these functions on our policy module as well.)

 ```elixir
 import Ecto.Query